 Item 76 – The vessel is required to have a Ships Bell.
 Vessels over 20m/ 65’.

-Item 77 – The vessel Insurance Required for commercial use.
+Item 77 – The vessel Insurance Certificate required for commercial use and printed onboard.
 (17)

 Item 78 – Vessels require a Ditch Bag.
 (17)